frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 When they were all ready, you opened the inner door of the piggery.
-I learned very quickly that before opening that inner door, it was very important to take a big long deep breath and hold it, then get that trolley and go as fast as you could down that center aisle pouring out the pig feed into the different troughs.
+I learned very quickly that before opening that inner door, it was very important to take a big, long deep breath and hold it, then get that trolley and go as fast as you could down that center aisle pouring out the pig feed into the different troughs.